 The threshold of whether to refine the triangle or not is given by a tolerance ε_i fixed by the user.
 With the previous definition, $d_1^Q < \varepsilon_1$ for all Q in the boundary on the meccano implies that the distance between the surface of the object and its piecewise linear approximation is less than ε_1 .
 On the other hand, $d_2^Q < \varepsilon_2$ for all Q in the boundary on the meccano would mean that the lost volume per boundary face is bounded by ε_2 .
 Alternatively, ε_2 could be defined as the allowed difference of volumes and we could use an equidistribution strategy as is usual in a-posteriori error estimates.
-Nevertheless, here we prefer to use here a local version of ε_2 , so the difference of volumes is estimated by multiplying ε_2 by the number of boundary faces of the final approximation.
+Nevertheless, here we prefer to use a local version of ε_2 , so the difference of the final approximation.